Fraud Blocker

 What Is an Electrician Apprenticeship?

 An apprenticeship is a long-term training program.
 These are generally run by professional organizations combining work and instruction.
-The apprenticeship requires a certain amount of in-class and hands-on experience; the time required depends on your specialty.
+The apprenticeship requires a certain amount of in-class and hands-on experience, the duration of which depends on your specialty.

 • Apply to a professional group, and, if you receive acceptance